marwa-khafagy/music-manager/README.md

 ## Prerequisites

-Before starting, ensure you aa [Spotify Developer Account](https://developer.spotify.com/dashboard/login) with an app created.
+Before starting, ensure you have a [Spotify Developer Account](https://developer.spotify.com/dashboard/login) with an app created.

 ## Getting Started